ang-yu/Academic_network/guideline for finding handles.md

 preliminary criterion for determining whether the account matches the person:

+1. this account follows at least 10 accounts.

-1. this account has a description that clearly says the person's identity.
-2. this account follows at least 1 sociologist 3. this account follows the account of the person's department 4. this account has a profile photo that matches the person 5. this account has tweeted sociological stuff.
-6. there are more than 3 sociologists following this account.
+2. this account has a description that clearly says the person's identity.
+3. this account follows at least 1 sociologist 4. this account follows the account of the person's department 5. this account has a profile photo that matches the person 6. this account has tweeted sociological stuff.
+7. there are more than 3 sociologists following this account.

-If any of these 6 is met, then the account is identifed to belong to the person.
-If none is met, the the account is not.
+If criterion 1 and any of criteria 2 to 7 are met, then the account is identifed to belong to the person.